laravel/docs/homestead.md

 ### Launch The Vagrant Box

-Once you have edited the `Homestead.yaml` to your liking, run the `vagrant up` command from your Homestead directory.
+Once you have edited the `Homestead.yaml` to your liking, run the `homestead up` command.

 Vagrant will boot the virtual machine, and configure your shared folders and Nginx sites automatically!
 To destroy the machine, you may use the `vagrant destroy --force` command.